 The boy who could be Sean was worth a week of bread, apples, and cheese.
 If he lived he was a sink for far more than that.
 Erin had no job, no husband… only the waning sympathy of a friend who wasn’t pleased with the stains the boy’s birth had left on her sheets.

 The boy cried when her tears struck his forehead and matted his tiny wisp of hair.
-These tears are just seasoning to them.
+The tears were just seasoning to them.
 A pinch of salt.
-I cannot… but I cannot keep him.
-We’ll both die in the streets, counting our ribs until we fall into a final sleep.
+She couldn’t… but she couldn’t keep him.
+They’d both die in the streets, counting their ribs until they fell into a final sleep.
 Erin took a step forwards.
 The toes of her shoes hung over the sidewalk and into the street.
 It was a simple errand really.
 One foot dropped.

 A pale hand, with nails as white as dove feathers, came in from behind her and stroked her boy’s cheek.
 The soft fingers picked up one of Erin’s tears.
 The girl hugged her child closer to her chest and whirled around.
 She’d never seen such a person before, except in magazines.
 This other girl was roughly the same age, but time had not weathered her in the same way.
 She looked like something kept under a glass case, a ceramic cat perpetually licking the back of its own paw.

 The cat girl brought her hand up to her face and sniffed the back of it, where Erin’s tear, infused with the scent of her pink little boy, was smeared.
 She sniffed it again.
 There was nothing Erin could ever fear more.
 She clutched Sean, he was Sean, tightly, and turned away.
 She ran home.
 There was more dignity in starving than feeding a thing like that.